 - Hemolytic Jaundice is caused due to hemolysis.
-In this condition, the red blood cells metabolize in the body at a fast rate that results in the higher secretion of bilirubin in the body.
-(Bilirubin is a yellow-colored substance that is formed after RBC breakdown in the body.
+In this condition, the red blood cells metabolize in the body at a fast rate resulting in the higher secretion of bilirubin.
+(Bilirubin is a yellow-colored substance formed after RBC breakdown in the body.
 It is a waste product that is released by the liver.
-This substance passes from the liver and travels through gall bladder and intestine via blood before it gets released from the body.
+This substance passes from the liver and travels through the gall bladder and intestine via blood before being released from the body.
 An increase in bilirubin levels in the blood leads to Jaundice.)

 - Obstructive Jaundice is the third type of Jaundice that happens due to any hindrance present in the bile duct.
-This action prevents bilirubin to release from the liver.
+This action prevents bilirubin from releasing from the liver.

 Why Diet Is Important For Jaundice Treatment

-The liver is a vital organ that is responsible for processing whatever you drink and eat.
-This organ aids your body in absorbing nutrients from food and transform them into energy.
+The liver is a vital organ responsible for processing whatever you drink and eat.
+This organ aids your body in absorbing nutrients from food and transforming them into energy.
 Another critical function of the liver is detoxification and cleansing of the body.

 The liver works by removing toxins and damaged RBC from the body.
-When any disturbance is seen in these processes, it leads to the deposition of waste as “bilirubin” in the body, resulting in Jaundice.
+When any disturbance is seen in these processes, it deposition waste as “bilirubin” in the body, resulting in Jaundice.
 Following Jaundice Diet Chart is important to get rid of this permanently.

 This liver disorder can cause a wide range of discomfort to a person.
 Eating healthy food, taking a good amount of rest, and performing a little physical activity every day will all help in enhancing the functionality of the liver and aiding in its recovery.
-It will assist the liver in performing its functions properly and reducing any possibilities of recurrence of Jaundice in the future.
+It will assist the liver in performing its functions properly and reducing any possibility of recurrence of Jaundice.

 6 Healthy Foods to cure Jaundice